anuraganand92/teams-ai-bot/README.md

-# Overview of the Hanashi AI - Teams bot
+# Overview of the Teams AI bot

 This bot utilizes one of the most powerful applications enabled by LLM - sophisticated question-answering (Q&A) to answer questions about specific source information or uploaded files right in Microsoft Teams.
 Techniques: